eslint/eslint/docs/developer-guide/working-with-plugins.md

 #### Customizing RuleTester

-RuleTester internally uses Mocha's `describe` and `it` methods when available to create tests for each valid and invalid case.
-If you use another test runner, you can override `RuleTester.describe` and `RuleTester.it` to make RuleTester compatible with it and have proper individual tests and feedback.
+To create tests for each valid and invalid case, RuleTester internally uses `describe` and `it` methods from the Mocha test framework when it is available.
+If you use another test framework, you can override `RuleTester.describe` and `RuleTester.it` to make RuleTester compatible with it and have proper individual tests and feedback.

 ## Share Plugins